Random-Coders/travel-checklist/README.md

 # travel-checklist
 HS HACKS IV Hackathon project: Flask app that helps to remind you of items you packed on vacation.

-Will not work with Clarifai API key.
+Will not work without Clarifai API key.